Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ## 2 High Speed CAN (CHN)

 Access to system resources from the customer site over the High Speed Network is provided by the High Speed CAN (CHN).
-As can be seen in the diagram above, traffic ingress from the site for the CHN is over the Edge Routers (typically a pair of Arista Switches which provide other HSN access - for ClusterStor for instance).
+As can be seen in the diagram above, traffic ingress from the site for the CHN is over the edge routers.
+Typically these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.

-NOTE:  Arista routing configurations as a virtual routing instance are in-scope for CSM 1.2 CHN work.
+NOTE: Arista routing configurations as a virtual routing instance are in scope for CSM 1.2 CHN work.
-Other Edge Routers, including Juniper are out of scope.
+Other edge routers, including Juniper, are out of scope.

 ### 2.1 CHN system ingress endpoints accessible in CSM 1.2